 Required Printable mitten page

 Materials Two dice

 Crayons

 This can be done alone or with a partner.

-Instructions ·
+Instructions

 Roll the dice and count the dots.
 Each time a new number is

 rolled, colour the mitten with the corresponding number.

 Partners can take turns filling in the mittens.
 This activity ends will

 all mittens are coloured.

 Example:

-If you roll two Colour the "2" mitten.
+Colour the "2" mitten.

+2

 2